dkelly255/PP4-Fantasy-Football-Centre/README.md

 During my [accessibility testing](https://github.com/dkelly255/pp4-django-blog/blob/main/TESTING.md#6-accessibility-testing) activities, the `post_detail.html` page would continually receive below 90% accessibility scores from Lighthouse audits due to missing `alt text` tags on image elements.

-In my first attempts at improving initial accessiblilty, I had performed a thorough scrub of all `.html` templates and `img` elements, ensuring that the `alt` attributes were all present, however I would still receive the `images missing alt text` warnings below:
+In my first attempts at improving initial accessibility, I had performed a thorough scrub of all `.html` templates and `img` elements, ensuring that the `alt` attributes were all present, however I would still receive the `images missing alt text` warnings below:

 ![Bug9](readme/bug9-accessibility.png)